 Commissioned projects that connect mixed communities of all ages

-We work with local government, cultural and corporate organisations to design projects which bring a space alive with people and sound, or use a creative process to connect and engage a new community of people.
+We work with local councils, cultural and fellow arts organisations to design projects which bring a space alive with people and sound, or use a creative process to connect and engage a new community of people.
 Projects are frequently cross-generational, site-specific and involve a mixed team of SoundsCreative connected artists..

 Some past projects include:

 Rhythm Sticks and Singing Stories

 Rhythm Sticks and Singing Stories was a 2015 Arts Council funded project, commissioned by Hackney Libraries to engage the local community in the arts.

 SoundsCreative was invited to design a series of family-friendly interactive workshops for a mixed cultural and generational audience and deliver these in Hackney’s two main libraries.

 The workshops focused on drumming and collective song writing and were set up with a flexible, responsive structure in order to allow participants to come and go or engage throughout.

 Sense of Place

 Working with Jenni Burnel from Architecture San Frontieres, SoundsCreative’s founder Tara Franks co-devised and led the Sight and Sound workshop in Rookery Primary School as part of the project.
 The workshop involved a series of creative activities - including song writing to engage the children in a discussion about their aspirations for their neighbourhood in order to inform the regeneration process.
 The Sense of Place project was awarded a High Recommendation: Innovation of Arts in Development – Homes and Communities Awards 2010.